maurges/every-rust-gui-library/notes.md

 ```
 DAYUM BOI, chonki librari

+A couple of days later I decided to give this a second chance and try it on my
+mac.
+You know, since linux versions are hard to make for people regularly,
+let's give them some slack.
+The first thing is that I forgot how to build this thing, and had to look it up
+again.
+Minus point.
+The second thing is that it doesn't even run:

+    morj@mac:~/Projects/every-rust-gui-library/azul-example> ./azul_run.sh cargo run
+    Finished dev [unoptimized + debuginfo] target(s) in 0.02s
+     Running `target/debug/azul-example`
+    azul.App.run(x11)

+What the hell is this?
+The mac support is mentioned on the website, and people
+would expect it to just work.

+But to cut the author some slack again, mac is even worse than linux, because
+to do anything you have to buy a special expensive laptop, and because
+everything breaks between versions so easily.
+If I didn't have my work macbook,
+I would be hating on mac as much as on windows.

 ## cacao
 Macos.
 I do have a mac, but nah.
 And it doesn't align with my future goals.